shreyasshivakumara/raytracer/README.md

 1. **Vector Class (`vec3`)**
    - **Purpose**: Handles fundamental 3D vector operations.
    - **Operations**: Addition, subtraction, multiplication, division, normalization, and length computation.
-   - **Technical Details**: Provides essential operations for vector math used throughout ray tracing, such as computing intersections, reflections, and lighting.

 2. **Ray Class**
    - **Purpose**: Represents rays with origin and direction.
    - **Operations**: Computes points along the ray.
-   - **Technical Details**: Essential for tracing rays from the camera through the scene and determining intersections with objects.

 3. **Material Classes**
    - **Purpose**: Handle various material properties and interactions with rays.